NUU Mobile R1 Review of Pros And Cons

 ** This phone is also known as: NUU R1

-*** These pros and cons are identified automatically based on our algorithm and the data we have on file for this phone.
-If you spot an error, please let us know.
+*** These cons and pros are computer-generated based on our proprietary algorithm and the specs we found for this phone.
+Should you spot an error, please let us know.

 You Should Also Check These Out: